Ernie Barnes: College education

 Barnes attended racially segregated schools.
 In 1956 he graduated from Hillside High School with 26 athletic scholarship offers.
 Segregation prevented him from attending nearby Duke University or the University of North Carolina.
 His mother promised him a car if he lived at home so he attended the all-Black North Carolina College at Durham (formerly North Carolina College for Negroes, now North Carolina Central University).
 At North Carolina College he majored in art on a full athletic scholarship.
 His track coach was Dr. Leroy T. Walker.
 Barnes played the football positions of tackle and center at NCC.

 At age 18, on a college art class field trip to the newly desegregated North Carolina Museum of Art in Raleigh, Barnes inquired where he could find "paintings by Negro artists".
 The docent responded, "Your people don't express themselves that way".
 23 years later, in 1979, when Barnes returned to the museum for a solo exhibition, North Carolina Governor Jim Hunt attended.

 In 1990, Barnes was awarded an Honorary Doctorate of Fine Arts by North Carolina Central University.

 In 1999, Barnes was bestowed "The University Award", the highest honor by the University of North Carolina Board of Governors.

 Professional football

 Baltimore Colts (1959–60)

 In December 1959 Barnes was drafted in the tenth round by the then-World Champion Baltimore Colts.
 He was originally selected in the eighth round by the Washington Redskins, who renounced the pick minutes after discovering he was a Negro.

-Shortly after his twenty-second birthday, while at the Colts' training camp, Barnes was interviewed by N. P. Clark, sportswriter for the Baltimore News-Post newspaper.
-Until then Barnes was always known by his birth name, Ernest Barnes.
-But when Clark's article appeared on July 20, 1960, it referred to him as "Ernie Barnes," which changed his name and life forever.